marakel/marakel.github.io/_posts/2019-08-18-hackernews.md

 I am now trying to determine if we can maximize the amount of comments an Ask HN Post receives by creating it at a certain time.
-My first step was to find the amount of Ask Posts created in each hour of the day and the number of comments each has.
+My first step was to find the amount of Ask HN Posts created in each hour of the day and the number of comments each has.
 Then I calculated the average amount of comments for each post at each hour of the day.

 Note: The times listed can be converted to EST. For example, 13:00 is really 1pm EST. I determined this reading through the documentation for the dataset.
-I decided to leave the times in teh original format.
+I decided to leave the times in the original format.
 ```python
 #Finding Amount of Posts/Comments by Hour Created
 import datetime as dt